 With more than 25% unemployment (and an extremely worrying 52% among young people under 25), Spain has been hit hard by the current financial crisis.
 Catalonia is the wealthiest region in Spain, and many feel they will do better on their own.
 Everyone I spoke with complained about taxes, feeling that the region payed more than they got in return.

-(All said ‘feel’.
+(All said ‘feel’, not ‘think’.
 I don’t know if that’s significant – I’m not familiar enough with the language to know whether ‘feel’ is more commonly used in Spanish than it is in the northern European languages.
 Interesting, all the same.)

 Catalonia – a new state in the European Union?

-I’m Norwegian, and my country has firmly (but, one hopes, politely) declined three invitations to join the European Union.
+I’m Norwegian, and my country has firmly (but, one hopes, politely) declined more than one invitation to join the European Union.
 I’m therefore interested to hear how the Catalans feel about the EU.
 Seems Catalonia wants to remain within the union.
 At least, none of the locals I spoke with voiced a different opinion.
 It’s just that they’d rather deal directly with the EU, as an independent member state.
 And with 7,5 million inhabitants, while it won’t be a huge member state, it won’t be insignificant.
 (More than half of EU’s member states have less than 10 million inhabitants).

 When I was in school, a girl in my year had a Spanish mother.
 At least, that’s what we called her.
 She, on the other hand, insisted she was Catalan.
 As kids, we didn’t really know the difference.
 And unlike Basque separatism, we simply didn’t hear much about the Catalan counterpart.
 But then, they never blew up cars or supermarkets.
 For most of my childhood, a trip to Spain meant a slight risk of becoming a victim of ETA terrorism.
 Not a great risk.
 But it was there.
 Somewhat ironically, ETA’s bloodiest attack took place in Barcelona.